The ‘Other Side’ Of Patient & Caregiver Fear

 By Adam Pick on May 18, 2009

-I receive about 50 emails each day about heart valve surgery, from both patients and caregivers.
+I receive many each day about heart valve surgery, from both patients and caregivers.
 Unfortunately, many of these emails begin with opening statements like:

 - “Hi Adam – I am scared out of my mind right now, I was just diagnosed with severe aortic stenosis…”